You and your spouse finally made the decision. you’re getting married in Bali. You’re engaged and you’re planning your happiest day in your life.

 - The trial will make your wedding day a lot easier, and save more time in preparation and less stressed.

 - Visit the Decoration Agency / Florists

 - Have a visit to the workshop of your decoration and have a look at all the furniture.
 (You will not be charged for visiting)

-Accomodation for your guests
+Accommodation for your guests

 I highly recommend to book your wedding venue before you send the ‘Save the date card”, and asking your guests to stay close to the venue on your wedding day.

-You should also ask your wedding planner to get the rate of places near your wedding venue, and recommend it to your guests.
+You should also ask your wedding planner to get the rate of places near your wedding venue and recommend it to your guests.

 Why your guests should stay close to the venue